vnescape/FolderWatcher/README.md

 # Folder Watcher
 A PowerShell script that monitors a folder for changes (create, modify, delete) and also displays the changes.
+This program saves the log to the `FileChangeLog.txt` file for the folder path that the program is currently monitoring.
 ## Usage

 `.\folder_watcher.ps1 <folder-path>`